 w.
 (Chapter 8, p.
 260) A classically-trained Indian singer, Chaudhuri has a parallel career as a musician in which he has developed other ways of hovering between cultures without firmly settling down one way or the other, or seeking to achieve some kind of fusion.
 In the piece that follows, which is entitled ‘The Layla riff to Todi’, he moves musically between Eric Clapton’s ‘Layla‘ and the classical raga Todi, keeping both in play without according either a prior or normative status, much as he keeps the legacies of Tagore and Joyce alive in Odysseus Abroad while nonetheless producing a work entirely his own.
 The track comes from Chaudhuri’s first album This is not fusion (2010).

 x.
 (Postscript, p.
 265) The following images relate to Xu Bing’s 天书/ Tiānshū or Book from the Sky (1988).
 The first shows the complete installation with Buddhist sutras or scrolls hanging from the ceiling, over a hundred traditional paper-bound and thread-stitched books, neatly set out across the gallery floor, and modern poster-style newspapers covering the walls.
 The second contains examples of the pseudo-characters used throughout, and the third shows the woodblocks on which they were originally carved.
 For a guide to Xu Bing’s oeuvre, click here.

 z.
 (Postscript, p.
 268) The following images show various aspects of Xu Bing’s Book from the Ground (2007-) in its book version from the cover to the initial inside pages.
-For more on the project, click here.
+For more on the project and to buy the book, click here.